 Dr Mark McCormack, School of Applied Social Sciences

-Dr Mark McCormack is a Lecturer in Sociology in the School of Applied Social Sciences.
+Dr Mark McCormack is a Senior Lecturer in Sociology in the School of Applied Social Sciences.
 His research has empirically documented the erosion of homophobia in educational and sporting settings, and examined the impact this has on the social dynamics of these settings.
-His research explores how decreasing homophobia has resulted in an expansion of gendered behaviours for heteroseual male youth, including emotional openness and physical intimacy.
+His research explores how decreasing homophobia has resulted in an expansion of gendered behaviours and seuxal identities for young people.
 He has also discussed the changing nature of homosexually-themed language, and stressed the importance to recognise generational differences in how such language is understood; particularly for teachers and other practitioners.
 He also researchers the improvement in life experiences of sexual minorities, with a focus on bisexual men in British and American metropolitan cultures.

 Dr Sylvie Gambaudo, Department of Philosophy